This issue is about using herbs.

 How diapers can help your plants grow - and it's probably not the way you're thinking.

 Grant, King of Random has produced this video which has had nearly 7 million views!
-If you click on the link, it will take you to his Facebook page which you can join and get notified of his videos.

 This is a super simple idea if you want to cut down on the watering you need to do - it will also make a very useful frozen ice pack to apply to twists and sprains.